This article was updated August 31, 2022

 - Regulatory oversight

 To learn more about the benefits of SOC 2 reports and how they could be used to reduce security questionnaires or vendor examination procedures, please see What Is a SOC Report, and Why Is It Important?

-Most technology companies engage in SOC 2 examinations regardless of their line of service because they act as, or work with, clients to store, process, or maintain client data.
+Most technology companies engage in SOC 2 audits regardless of their line of service because they act as, or work with, clients to store, process, or maintain client data.< /p>

 We’re Here to Help

-For more information about the SOC 2 examination process or how your organization can map its current controls and identify gaps, please contact your Moss Adams professional or visit our SOC Examinations page for more information.
+For more information about the SOC 2 audit process or how your organization can map its current controls and identify gaps, please contact your Moss Adams professional or visit our SOC Examinations page for more information.